-In order to commemorate his work, as of 2019, DiCE decided to organise an annual competition to award a project submitted by one of the national Full and Associate Member Organisations.
-The projects have to be new, innovative, meaningful and aiming to improve the situation for CRC patients and/or carers in the World Health Organisation European Region; ideally to be scalable and exportable to other countries in this region.
+In order to commemorate his work, DiCE decided to organise an annual competition to award a project submitted by one of the national Full and Associate Member Organisations.
+The projects have to be new, innovative, meaningful and aim to improve the situation for CRC patients and/or carers in the World Health Organisation European Region; ideally to be scalable and exportable to other countries in this region.

 The judging panel is put together every year.
 They use the following judging criteria to evaluate the projects and decide on a winner.
 In the event of a tied score DiCE Medical Director Prof. Dr. Eric Van Cutsem will give the final decision.

 - Importance of the unmet need that is to be solved